dnth/dnth.github.io/content/blog/contributing_to_open_source_lessons_learned/index.md

 {{< tweet 1504850040963092480>}}

-Ranked number 26 on top GitHub [contributors](https://github.com/gayanvoice/top-github-users/blob/main/markdown/public_contributions/malaysia.md) out of 1000+ contributors from Malaysia.
+Ranked number 26 on [Top GitHub Users By Country](https://github.com/gayanvoice/top-github-users/blob/main/markdown/public_contributions/malaysia.md) out of 1000+ contributors from Malaysia.
 The ranking is based on the amount of public contribution on GitHub.
 {{< figure_resizing src="top_cont.png" >}}